By Rhett A. Butler

 Roads in the Rainforest

-The construction of roads to access logging, oil, and mining sites in the rainforest opens vast stretches of forest to exploitation by landless peasants who are responsible for the majority of rainforest destruction today.
+The construction of roads to access logging, oil, and mining sites in the rainforest opens vast stretches of forest to exploitation by colonizers and speculators who are responsible for a significant share of rainforest destruction today.
 Generally these roads are funded by governments and development agencies, but some are also financed by private development interests.
 One of the most famous projects is the Trans-Amazonian highway in Brazil, which opened up Roraima state to widespread invasion and deforestation by miners and colonists.

 Roads in Latin America and other parts of the world are increasingly the result of political pressure from corporate interests, namely loggers, mining companies, oil and gas developers, and industrial agricultural firms, rather than government-backed poverty alleviation and development efforts.
 In the Amazon, the powerful cattle and soy lobby has pushed for infrastructure development so ranchers and farmers can convert remote forest areas and get their products to market faster and at lower cost.